spacejam/dejafu/CONTRIBUTING.markdown

 - the API for a function is its type, the API for a type is its constructors
+- adding a class constraint to a function is a significant change, removing one is not
 - moving a definition to a different module is an API change
 - version numbers will be filled in when a release is made, using "@since unreleased" makes it easy to find the necessary places